francesNLP/MappingChange/README.md

 This work forms part of the RSE-funded project and builds on prior research funded by the National Library of Scotland.

+## 🎯 Contribution Summary

+This resource contributes:
+- A high-quality, article-level dataset extracted from 19th-century Scottish Gazetteers
+- A reproducible pipeline for semantic enrichment and temporal modeling of historical place descriptions
+- A knowledge graph aligned with HTO, linking Gazetteer entries to external sources (Wikidata, DBpedia)
+- Search and analysis interfaces powered by Elasticsearch and SPARQL

+This is the first semantically enriched and temporally aligned resource of its kind over this corpus.

 ## 📦 Resource Availability Statement